ffss92/blog/articles/reloading-pages-sse.md

 }
 ```

-### Reloading pages
+### Reloading Pages

-The client implementation is also very simple.
+The client implementation is even simpler compared to the ticker example.
 We just reload the page every time we get a
 new `mod` event:

 ```html